deexposito/BS_predictor/README.md

 - Provide a script for previous data preparation (+ option to modify it and extract different training files) and the binding site residue list file generated as csv.
 - Provide a script for the generation of the training feature matrix and the feature matrix file as csv (feature_matrix.py)
 - Provide script to train the model with the feature matrix with GridSearch and save the best model to use it in the main script (BSmodel.pkl)

-BS_predictor is a supervised learning method designed to predict binding site residues within a protein structure.
-Leveraging machine learning techniques, the model analyzes the properties and interactions of residues to make accurate predictions.
-This Python program is tailored for **UNIX-like** environments.

 Pre-requisites
 ----